sgaliamov/il-lighten-comparer/roadmap.md

 - [ ] use short versions of opt codes when possible
 - [ ] use call instead callvirt when possible
 - [ ] test class with more than 256 properties
+- [ ] optimization for a last member - just return its result

 ## Phase 6